typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 To use Typesense, we first need to create a client.
 Typesense supports multiple API clients including Javascript, Python, Ruby, PHP etc.

-To create the Javascript client, you need the API key of the Typesense server:
+To initalize the Javascript client, you need the API key of the Typesense server:

 ```js
 import Typesense from 'typesense'